In This Section

 Solve this simple math problem and enter the result.
 E.g. for 1+3, enter 4.

-Applications for the Spring 2025 Bootcamp Course will open early February 2025.
+The application deadline for the Spring 2025 Bootcamp Course was March 28, 2025.

 An NIH-funded Fundamentals Course to De-mystify Academic Entrepreneurship for Busy Clinicians and Scientists

-Through a prestigious National Institutes of Health (NIH) grant, Children's Hospital of Philadelphia (CHOP) and the University of Pennsylvania (Penn) are offering an exclusive Spring 2025 bootcamp course in academic entrepreneurship to a selective cohort of clinicians and scientists from across the nation.
+As featured in Nature Biotechnology, Children's Hospital of Philadelphia (CHOP) and the University of Pennsylvania (Penn) are offering an exclusive bootcamp course in academic entrepreneurship for Spring 2025.
+This course is designed for a select cohort of clinicians and scientists nationwide, extending beyond CHOP and Penn, across the lifespan (i.e., perinatal to geriatrics).

 Course Details